bob-cd/wendy/README.md

 - Run `export GRAALVM_HOME=$PWD`.

 Clone the repo and from the repo directory:
-- Run `clojure -A:test -m kaocha.runner` if using Clojure CLI or `lein kaocha` with leiningen.
+- Run `clojure -A:test -m kaocha.runner` if using Clojure CLI.
 - Run `$GRAALVM_HOME/bin/gu install native-image` to get the Graal native compiler.
-- Run `clojure -A:native-image` if using Clojure CLI or `lein native-image` with leiningen to compile it to a native executable.
+- Run `clojure -A:native-image` if using Clojure CLI to compile it to a native executable.
   (Warning: Quite a resource heavy step)
-- The executable is found in `target/` if compiled via Clojure CLI or in `/target/default+uberjar/` with leiningen.
+- The executable is found at `target/wendy`.
-- Running `./wendy can-we-build-it` should output `"Yes we can! 🔨 🔨"`
+- Running `./wendy health-check` should output `"Yes we can! 🔨 🔨"`

 #### The full command reference can be found [here](https://github.com/bob-cd/wendy/blob/master/docs/commands.md)